GeorgeNich/AI-and-Computational-Intelligence/PBL 1. Fuzzy Logic/README_FuzzyLogic_Introduction.md

 - `README_FuzzyLogic_Introduction.md`: You are currently reading this introductory guide, which provides an overview of the project.
 - `SIT215_PBL1_Fuzzy_Car_Control_Report.pdf`: For a deeper dive into the project, you can explore our comprehensive report.
 It covers the project's background, methodology, results, and conclusions.

+## Features
+Our project includes the following key features:

+- **Fuzzy Logic Controller**: We have implemented a sophisticated fuzzy logic system to calculate the optimal braking force based on vehicle speed and distance from an obstacle.
+- **Interactive Visualizations**: The notebook includes insightful plots and interactive widgets that showcase how the system responds to different scenarios.
+- **Simulation**: We have conducted real-world scenario simulations to rigorously test the effectiveness and reliability of the fuzzy logic controller.

 ## Getting Started
 To run this project, you'll need a Python environment with the necessary libraries installed, including `numpy`, `matplotlib`, and `scikit-fuzzy`.
 Follow these steps to get started: